storyprotocol/documentation/docs/Story Network (L1)/story-network/tokenomics-staking.md

 ## Create validator

-To become a validator, the validator must first run a validator node based on the latest released story binaries, then call the CreateValidator function with an initial staking amount, moniker, and commission rate.
+To become a validator, the validator must first run a validator node based on the latest released Story binaries, then call the CreateValidator function with an initial staking amount, moniker, and commission rate.
 It also needs to set the max commission rate and max commission rate change to make sure it doesn’t change the commission rate later dramatically.
 The minimum commission rate that a validator can set is 5%.

-The initial staking amount needs to be larger than a threshold, which is 1024 IP.
+The initial staking amount needs to be larger than the threshold, which is 1024 IP.
 The amount will be deducted from the caller’s wallet.
 It can only be staked to a flexible period.

 If a validator tries to call create validator function the second time, it will be ignored.

 ## Update validator commission

 This operation allows validators to edit their validator commission rate.
-If the updated commission rate is larger than max commission rate or the commission rate change delta is larger than max commission rate change, the operation will fail.
+If the updated commission rate is larger than the max commission rate or the commission rate change delta is larger than the max commission rate change, the operation will fail.

 A fee of 1 IP will be charged for updating a validator to prevent spamming.
 The fee will be burnt by the contract.